-PSYC 101 General Psychology4
+PSYC 101 General Psychology 4

 PSYC 260 Lifespan Development

 or

-PSYC 303 Child and Adolescent Psychology4
+PSYC 303 Child and Adolescent Psychology .4

-A biology course 4
+A biology course .4

+history, literature, modern language)

-Total Required Education Support Credits .
-16 TOTAL CREDITS REQUIRED FOR THE MAJOR92 or - 96
+Total Required Education Support Credits16 TOTAL CREDITS REQUIRED FOR THE MAJOR92 or 96

 Instructors in the student's capstone seminar course will assign a supervised science writing project.
 This project will be used to judge the student's ability to write in the discipline.
 Upon successful completion of this project, the course instructor will notify the Department Head that the student has met the writing proficiency requirement of the major.